Please wait while we process your payment

 Without Washington’s mother, his family has no one to do the washing or to cook meals, and each of the family members’ clothing goes unattended.
 Amanda, Washington’s younger sister, is too young to keep home and Washington’s stepfather cannot afford to hire a housekeeper.
 Washington describes this period as one of the toughest of his life.
 Washington continues to seek out work and finally secures a positon with his old employer Mrs. Ruffner.
 Washington briefly considers not returning to Hampton, but soon vows to not give up without a struggle.
 Fortunately, he receives a letter from head teacher Miss Mackie requesting his early return to help her prepare the dormitories and the campus for reopening.
 Washington describes the effect of seeing Miss Mackie, a woman of status, laboring and cleaning as a life-changing.
 He says that any school that fails to teach the dignity of labor is inadequate.
 After Washington graduates Hampton, he is once again without money.
 He finds a summer job as a waiter in Connecticut.
 The manager assumes that Washington has experience as a waiter, but Washington makes an early mistake that gets him demoted to dish-carrier.
 Washington, undeterred, studies the art of waiting tables and gains his positon back in several weeks.

-At the end of the summer, Washington returns to Malden and begins to teach at the black school.
+At the end of the summer, Washington returns to Malden and begins to teach at the Black school.
 He describes this period as one of the happiest of his life.
 His curriculum extends beyond “mere book education” to emphasize proper grooming, personal comportment, and personal industry.
-In addition to teaching at the black school, Washington starts a night school, debating societies, and establishes a small reading room in Malden.
+In addition to teaching at the Black school, Washington starts a night school, debating societies, and establishes a small reading room in Malden.
 Washington observes that during this time the Ku Klux Klan is at the height of its activity.
 During that time, Washington believed that there was little hope for reconciliation of the races.
 At the moment of his writing, however, he recalls the moment only to measure the distance from which both races have travelled on the road to full reconciliation.

 During Reconstruction, a period Washington defines as the years 1867 to 1878, Washington is a student at Hampton and a teacher in Malden, West Virginia.
-Two crazes occupy the minds of black people during this time: the desire to hold political office and the desire to learn Latin and Greek.
+Two fads occupy the minds of Black people during this time: the desire to hold political office and the desire to learn Latin and Greek.
 Washington describes these desires as product of a people less than a generation removed from slavery.
-Though he admires the fervent desire of many black people to attain education, he dismisses the idea that educational attainment alone will make one’s troubles go away or free one from physical labor.
+Though he admires the fervent desire of many Black people to attain education, he dismisses the idea that educational attainment alone will make one’s troubles go away or free one from physical labor.
 Washington observes that some members of his race attain minimal education in order to live by their wits rather than their hands.
 Both the ministry and the schools suffer as a result.
 Despite this tendency amongst some, Washington believes that both the ministry and the schools show steady growth.